Grand Trine in Astrology

 The Closed Elemental Triangle

-A Grand Trine is three planets each 120° from the others, forming a closed triangle.
+A Grand Trine is three chart bodies connected by trines, the 120° aspect, forming a closed triangle.
 When all three occupy signs of the same element, the triangle takes on that element's character.
-The pattern is traditionally called fortunate, but modern astrologers read it more carefully: the circuit flows easily, which can trap the native in a competence they do not deliberately develop.
+The pattern is traditionally treated as supportive, but modern astrologers read it more carefully: easy flow can describe capacity without guaranteeing outcome.

 Three trines closing a triangle

-A trine is two planets 120° apart, a harmonious aspect.
+A trine is the 120° aspect between two chart bodies.
 A Grand Trine chains three trines so every body is trine to the other two.
 Because 3 × 120° = 360°, the three bodies sit at roughly equal spacing around the chart wheel.

 When the three bodies all share an element (fire, earth, air, or water) the Grand Trine is pure; when they do not, it is still valid but reads with less elemental cohesion.
-Most textbook Grand Trines are the pure variety, and that is what the element sub-pages address.
+The element sub-pages address the pure versions.

 Element sets the style; planets decide the substance

-Fire Grand Trines (Aries, Leo, Sagittarius) generate initiative, self-starting capacity, and confidence.
-Earth Grand Trines (Taurus, Virgo, Capricorn) produce materially grounded competence and body sense.
-Air Grand Trines (Gemini, Libra, Aquarius) move ideas and people fluently through social and intellectual networks.
-Water Grand Trines (Cancer, Scorpio, Pisces) deepen emotional and intuitive capacity.
+Fire Grand Trines (Aries, Leo, Sagittarius) are read through initiative, self-starting capacity, and confidence.
+Earth Grand Trines (Taurus, Virgo, Capricorn) are read through material competence and body sense.
+Air Grand Trines (Gemini, Libra, Aquarius) move through ideas and people.
+Water Grand Trines (Cancer, Scorpio, Pisces) move through emotional and intuitive capacity.

 The element names the channel.
 The three specific planets determine what actually flows through it.
 A Sun-Jupiter-Saturn earth Grand Trine reads nothing like a Moon-Venus-Neptune water Grand Trine even though both are pure-element configurations.
 Read the element first for the feel, then the planets for the content.